grimsi/accservermanager/README.md

 ## Goal of this project
 This project aims to provide a robust and reliable management interface to manage a great number of gameserver instances for AC Competizione.
 The main goal for me is to learn how to work with a lot of different cutting edge technologies, so don't expect too much from my source code since most of the stuff I will work with is pretty new to me.

-## Frontend
-Take a look at the screenshots from the UI [here](https://github.com/grimsi/accservermanager-frontend).

 ## Technology Stack
 The frontend is built using Angular 7 and Angular Material to provide a nice-looking, smooth UI.